Speech Pathology

 Can I use my National Disability Insurance Scheme (NDIS) funding?

-You can use your child’s NDIS funding to pay for therapy sessions if they are self-managed or plan managed.
+You can use your child’s NDIS funding to pay for therapy sessions if they are self-managed, plan managed, or agency managed.

 Do I need a referral from a doctor?